-There will be nine scheduled quizzes (some quizzes will be given at the beginning of class, others will be take home).
-Three-unit tests, two lab practical tests and a comprehensive final exam will also be given.
+There will be nine scheduled quizzes, some given at the beginning of class, others will be takehome).
+The two lowest quiz grades will be dropped.
+Three exams, two lab practical tests and a comprehensive final exam will also be given.